mengwangfinance/transformers/README.md

 # Sequence Classification with Transformers
-Sample data and code to fine-tune commonly used transformer-based NLP models for sequence classification tasks.
+Sample code data to fine-tune commonly used transformer-based NLP models for sequence classification tasks.
+The code is written on Google Colab.

 1. "sample_data.xlsx"